 Standard humidity chambers are well-tuned for reliability, capable of producing and measuring a relative humidity (RH) range between 20% to 95% (±2% precision), with dehumidification coils helping the interior workspace reach humidity levels closer to 10% RH.

 These chambers are intended to need little maintenance while enabling you to run long-term tests at a constant, steady-state temperature and humidity.

 Optional Features: High Humidity Sensors, Dry Nitrogen Purges, And More

 Now, let’s say your humidity requirements fall outside the standard range.
-At the very least, you’ll need optional features:
+You can use Associated Environmental Systems' Dew Point Calculator to determine whether or not you'll need one of these optional features:

 High Humidity Sensors let you measure humidity as high as 98% RH.

 And if you need to test in extremely dry conditions you can do so in one of three ways: